pdellaert/vSphere-Python/README.md

 Check [the multi-clone.py documentation](https://github.com/pdellaert/vSphere-Python/blob/master/docs/multi-clone.md) for more information on the options and capabilities.

+# random-vmotion.py #
+random-vmotion is a Python script which will vMotion VMs randomly to a set of hosts until stopped by a keyboard interupt (ctrl-c)

+This script has the following capabilities:
+* vMotion VMs to a random host
+* Continue until stopped
+* Print logging to a log file or stdout
+* Do this threaded

+Check [the random-vmotion.py documentation](https://github.com/pdellaert/vSphere-Python/blob/master/docs/mrandom-vmotion.md) for more information on the options and capabilities.

 # pysphere-multi-clone.py #
 This script can be used to deploy multiple VMs from a template in an automatic way, with the possibility to add a post script.
 The post script gets two parameters: the VM name and possibly the IP address (either IPv4 or IPv6, depending on the parameters)